crispyfalafel/COMMgroup4/README.md

 ## Teamwork Process
-Our process was multi faceted and sequential.
+Our process was multi-faceted and sequential.
 First we wrote the introduction together while gaining knowledge of Markdown.
 Afterwards we discussed the elements of Zoom that we wanted to showcase and then divided up the work evenly, setting deadlines for when to have work complete.
 Finally, we completed the glossary as a team.